christophcrichter-testorg/buildly-ui/README.md

 ## Deployment

 To deploy Buildly UI on live, you can either use our [Buildly UI Docker image](https://hub.docker.com/r/buildly/buildly-ui) from Docker Hub or build your own image and host it somewhere, so it can be used with your deployment platform and/or tool.
-[Humanitec](https://humanitec.com) and Walhall is our preffered platform to deploy Buildly UI on live system.

 ### Build Docker image